Shougo/neobundle.vim/README.md

 manager, you should use Vundle plugin.
 It is well works widely and more tested.
 If you want to use extended features, you can use neobundle.

-Vundle: Stable, simple, for beginners
-neobundle: Early development, complex, for power users
+Vundle features : Stable, simple, good for beginners neobundle features : Early development(may break compatibility), very complex, good for plugin power users(for example, 50+ plugins and over 1000 lines .vimrc, ...)

 ## How it works